JobtechSwe/sokannonser-api/GETTINGSTARTED.md

 #Search API for job adds - getting started

 The aim of this text is to walk you through what you're seeing in the Swagger UI at https://open-api.dev.services.jtech.se/ to give you a bit of orientation on what can be done with the Job Search API.
 If you are just looking for a way to fetch all the ads please use our bulk load API.
 I'ts going to be A LOT easier and you'll just have to make a fraction of the amount of calls.
+This API is intended for user search not scraping.